NitorCreations/aws-oidc-login/README.md

 The aim for this is to create a general purpose CLI OIDC login with a limited set of trusted dependencies.

-Tested with Azure AD.
+Tested with Azure AD for now.
 Your mileage may vary with other providers, please let us know!

 [![Codeship Status for NitorCreations/aws-oidc-login](https://app.codeship.com/projects/c1b8cf70-ba79-0137-d140-5ec1c160b8c0/status?branch=master)](https://app.codeship.com/projects/364808)

-## Setup (Azure AD example)
+## Prerequisites (Azure AD example)
 * Create Azure AD App
     * Set public client reply url to `http://localhost`
     * Add an appRole (may be unnecessary)